Click here for FREE full access to the Japanese Absolute Beginner Course by JapanesePod101. Available for three months only!

 After testing out Pimsleur Japanese myself and reading lots of customer reviews, it seems to me that Pimsleur provides a very solid Japanese course that will give you a good foundation for speaking Japanese.

 If you learn well by listening, and you want to prioritise speaking over other language skills, this could be the course for you.

 The language you’ll learn in the Pimsleur Japanese course covers situations for meeting friends, everyday conversations, making plans, directions and so on.
 It would suit someone heading to Japan for work or travel who wants to get conversational fast.

-If you are not an audio learner, this is not the course for you.
+If you are not an auditory learner, this is not the course for you.
 You might find it hard to keep interested and process the lesson with no video or written content.
-I always recommend knowing your learning style, and choosing the Japanese course that works with you.
+I always recommend knowing your language learning style, and choosing the Japanese course that works with you.

 If you’re not sure, sign up for the free 7 day trial and test it out for yourself!